 As the Music Director of the Allentown Symphony Orchestra, PA, Wittry has championed an exciting, innovative programming style for concerts of all types.
 Her ability to related to an audience and her exceptional combination of repertoire makes her concerts unique.
 The Stamford Advocate, CT, recently featured Diane Wittry as “a conductor who specializes in finding creative ways to make the music fresh, accessible, and exciting.”
 She has been a tireless advocate for the development of extensive educational programs and is very involved with the Allentown Symphony's new El Sistema Program for underprivileged children.

-In the past, Diane Wittry has been the Music Director and Conductor of the Norwalk Symphony, CT, and the Artistic Director of the Ridgewood Symphony, NJ.
-Prior to this, Diane Wittry was the Music Director of The Symphony of Southeast Texas.
-Her work in Beaumont, Texas garnered national attention for the exceptional artistic and organizational growth the occurred under her leadership.
+In the past, Diane Wittry has been the Music Director and Conductor of the Norwalk Symphony, CT, and the Symphony of Southeast Texas (Beaumont, Texas).
+Her work in Texas garnered national attention for the exceptional artistic and organizational growth the occurred under her leadership.

 Diane Wittry began her conducting studies with Daniel Lewis at the University of Southern California, from which she graduated with honors.
 While still a student, she was the recipient of a conducting fellowship from the Aspen Music Festival.
 Her other teachers and mentors include Michael Tilson Thomas, Sir Peter Maxwell Davies, Gustav Meier and Jorge Mester; most recently, she worked with the renowned Russian conductor Leonid Korchmar of the Kirov Opera, and Jorma Panula from Finland.